Waiting for Bus 6

 Alex

 Physics is simply an application of philosophy.
-When you get a doctorate degree in physics, or any science for that matter, it is a doctor of philosophy, or PhD.
+When you get a doctorate degree in physics, or any science for that matter, it's a doctor of philosophy, or PhD.

 Blake